yuval/yuvalmerhav.com/content/posts/prompting_2024/notes.md

 ans = value_of_house - cost_of_repair - cost_of_original_house
 ```

-Then the solve the program using the SymPy library https://www.sympy.org/en/index.html.
+Then they solve the program using the SymPy library https://www.sympy.org/en/index.html.
 This is the general idea.
-You can desing more complex demonstartions where the program as an intermidate step.
+You can design more complex demonstartions where the program is an intermidate step.

 ## Program-aided Language Models (Poster, ICML 2023)